Film Theory

 Diegetic vs non diegetic sounds in film featured image

-What are Diegetic & Non-Diegetic Sound in Film?
+What are Diegetic & Non-Diegetic Sounds?
 Definition & Examples

-DIEGETIC & NON-DIEGETIC SOUND DEFINITION AND MEANING Diegetic sound/music originates from sources visible or implied within the film’s story world …
+WHAT ARE DIEGETIC & NON-DIEGETIC SOUNDS?
+DEFINITION AND MEANING Diegetic sound/music originates from sources visible or implied within the film’s …

 What is the 180 degree rule in film and media featured image